Automated customs declarations: optimize your international trade in 2025

 This inefficiency is not insignificant: in 2023, EU national customs authorities adjusted over 431 million euros in unpaid customs duties, illustrating the scale of errors and non-compliance in manual processes:

-- Increasing regulatory complexity: Customs rules are constantly evolving, making it extremely difficult for companies to keep up with them.
+- Increasing regulatory complexity: Customs rules are constantly changing, making it extremely difficult for companies to keep up with them.

-- Excessive paperwork: Manual declarations require multiple documents (commercial invoices, certificates of origin, transport documents), multiplying the risk of errors.
+- Excessive paperwork: Manual declarations require multiple documents (commercial invoices, certificates of origin, transport documents), increasing the risk of errors.

-- Frequent human errors: Manual data entry is particularly prone to errors, which are responsible for customs delays.
+- Frequent human errors: Manual data entry is particularly prone to errors, which cause customs delays.

 - Lack of transparency: Without automated systems, tracking the progress of formalities becomes complex and time-consuming.